Vincent-Wirwicki/React-AutoComplete-Geoloc-Proxy-Weather-/README.md

     -  On click, you add the city to the search bar, you need to click 'go' button to get data
     -  This is because I wanted to limit API call's if the user miss click
   - Some helper function to convert unix time, kelvin temperature etc
-  - Display weather data (current, next 12 hours, 7 days)
+  - Display weather data (current, next 14 hours, 7 days)

-## Components
-/app
-  - Header
-    - AutoComplete
-    - AutoCompleteSuggestions
-  - Weather Data
-    - DisplayWeather
-    - DisplayHourly
-    - DisplayWeekly
-  - Helpers

- ## what can be added ?
- Dynamic background based on current weather
- Improve